 Quick answer

-If you or your spouse have equity compensation, you should not guess.
-Our North Texas divorce attorneys regularly handle RSU and stock-option division in Dallas, Collin, Denton, and Tarrant County courts.
+If you or your spouse have equity compensation, do not guess.
+Our North Texas divorce attorneys handle RSU and stock-option division in Dallas, Collin, Denton, and Tarrant County.
 Call (888) 584-9614 for a free consultation.
-We will review your grant documents, explain how Texas law applies, and build a practical division strategy tailored to your goals.
+We will review your grant documents, explain the law, and build a clear plan for division that fits your goals.

 Introduction to complex asset division